 * * * *

-I stuffed the pastry into my mouth, and mumbled something about her being at work.
+I stuffed the pastry into my mouth and muttered something about her being at work.

-“Late start today,” she said, and rummaged through her purse.
+“Late start today,” she said while rummaging through her purse.
 She pushed a twenty into my palm.
 “Buy yourself something for lunch, but don’t spend it all.
 We’re on a tight budget, and I want change.”

 ‘Breakfast’ went down in a single gulp.
 I pocketed the money.
 “Okay, Mom.”

-She searched her bag for her keys, and started for the door.
-“And in case I don’t see you tonight, remember to get some sleep.
+She searched her bag for keys and started for the door.
+“And in case I don’t see you tonight remember to get some sleep.
 Those rings are so dark they’d make the goth kids blush.”

 I leaned to the hall.
 “What happened to your late start?”